8dspaces/8dspaces.github.io/_posts/2014-07-30-Python-WEB-Note.md

 Recall that forking a subprocess is expensive.
 There are two ways to work around this.

 + Embedded `mod_wsgi` or `mod_python` embeds Python inside Apache; no process is forked.
 Apache runs the Django application directly.
 + Daemon `mod_wsgi` or `mod_fastcgi` allows Apache to interact with a separate daemon (or "long-running process"), using the WSGI protocol.
 You start your long-running Django process, then you configure Apache's mod_fastcgi to communicate with this process.

 Note that mod_wsgi can work in either mode: embedded or daemon.
 When you read up on `mod_fastcgi`, you'll see that `Django` uses `flup` to create a WSGI-compatible interface from the information provided by mod_fastcgi.
 The pipeline works like this.

 `Apache -> mod_fastcgi -> FLUP (via CGI protocol) -> Django (via WSGI protocol)`

 Django has several "django.core.handlers" for the various interfaces.

 + For `mod_fastcgi`, Django provides a manage.py runfcgi that integrates FLUP and the handler.
 + For `mod_wsgi,` there's a core handler for this.

-How to install WSGI support ?
+How to install WSGI support ?Follow these instructions.

-Follow these instructions.

 [IntegrationWithDjango](http://code.google.com/p/modwsgi/wiki/IntegrationWithDjango)

 For background see this
 [Backgroud ](http://docs.djangoproject.com/en/dev/howto/)